 The more people who are knowledgeable about transgender identities, the less educating trans people will have to do when they come out.
 Center trans women and trans women of color’s experiences.
-As a white AFAB person, I have to be sure I don’t place my experiences of disclosure on par with theirs.
+As a white AFAB (assigned female at birth) person, I have to be sure I don’t place my experiences of disclosure on par with theirs.
 It’s important to listen to the many trans women of color who speak up about these issues, recognize their unique struggles, and amplify their voices.

 - Believe and Respect Trans People’s Identities.